afpineda/OpenSourceSimWheelESP32/doc/firmware/FirmwareArchitecture_en.md

 All the logic behind the behavior of the sim wheel is implemented at this module.
 Wheel's functions are mapped to input numbers here, using the `set*()` methods.

+### Capabilities

+This module holds static data about device capabilities.
+For example, it tells if the device has clutch paddles or not.
+Such data is set from other modules at startup.
+This module is trivial, so it is not shown in the previous diagram.
+It may be called from any other module.

 ### BatteryCalibration

 #### Accurate algorithm

 Battery calibration is required for accurate battery levels.
 Calibration goes from full charge to battery depletion, taking a sample of battery voltage every minute.
 All possible voltages are divided into 32 evenly distributed ranges, called _quantums_.
 Calibration data is just a set of counters of voltage samples for each quantum.
 The sum of all counters is equivalent to 100% battery charge.
 Calibration data is stored in flash memory.

 Let's be $V_{min}(i)$ the minimum voltage that falls into quantum $i$ (a natural number), $a < b \iff V_{min}(a)<V_{min}(b)$.
 Let's be $QSIZE = V_{min}(i+1)-V_{min}(i)+1$ (the same for all quantums).
 Let's be $S(i)$ the count of samples for quantum number $i$.
 Let's say we have a battery voltage $V_n$ that falls into the quantum number $n$ (0-index).